bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Unfortunatly, most of those who claim to do TDD, do TDC instead.
 But they don't want to be blamed as "casual testers", thus they replace a letter in their resumes and their corporate brochures.
-It's not lying... it's marketing, my dear!
+It's not lying... it's marketing, stupid!

 But marketing is not for poor programmers like me, that despite manifestos, have to get the job done properly.
 I need a **precise** technical language to work with.

-Those who state that TDD is compatible with DDD, probably haven't ever done any of the two.
+For example, those who state that TDD is compatible with DDD, probably haven't ever done any of the two.

 DDD is compatible with TDC (or, if you wanna use a cooler buzzword, it is compatible with [Outside-In TDD][oitdd]).